Jimmy-Bai/CMSC425-Project/README.md

 # CMSC425 Game Programming Final Project
 This is the final game programming project for CMSC425.
+This was meant to be a group project, but I want to see how far I can go if I work alone.
+Below is the results of 4 weeks of non stop working.
+There were alot of frustrating times while I was debugging, but seeing my efforst came to live was rewarding.
+All in all, I had tremendous fun while doing this project.
 It is not fully completed yet since I only have around 4 weeks to finish this.
 I plan to go back and work on this in the future.

 ## Team member
 Just me.